 Basic lighting gear is also refreshingly inexpensive.
 If you have a camera, lens and flash you have already done the spendy part.
 The gear needed to take your light off-camera is very inexpensive compared to your camera, your flash or even a single lens.

+For the most part, it's the location of the light that is most important.
 By getting your flash off-camera, your images become more three-dimensional, more textural and more professional looking.
-All of the photos on this page were made by Strobist readers (who very recently may well have been exactly where you are right now) just lighting with small flashes.
+All of the photos on this page were made by Strobist readers—who very recently may well have been exactly where you are right now—working with small flashes.

 Click on a reader's picture to learn a little more about how it was made.
 (The uncredited ones are mine, mostly culled from my career as a staff photojournalist at a series of newspapers.)
 And don't worry if you don't understand the terminology yet.
 You will soon.

 The difference between their photos and yours is that they already know how to use their flash off camera.
 They know how to synchronize it with their shutter, position it, modify the quality of the light, change the color with gels and tweak the balance of exposure between their flashes and available light.

 Which is exactly what you'll soon learn in Lighting 101.
 That may sound difficult, but I promise you it isn't.

 Learning how to light is incremental, creative and fun.
 There is almost no math involved, nor any difficult technical know-how.
 In fact, good lighting is less like math and more like cooking.